mrjoshbear/after-sundown-2e/5-danger-and-conflict/attacking.md

 #### Spray-n-Pray

 Automatic weaponry can be walked across areas, firing off bullets seemingly at random.
 This is neither advisable nor safe, but it _can_ totally hit people with bullets and kill them and stuff.
 Which for people with little skill with firearms is not necessarily a bad deal.
 Spray-n-Pray differs substantially from most actions in After Sundown because the character's skills and attributes don't really get used.
 Instead, the character nominates an arc and rolls just 4 dice total (you can think of this as having a virtual minimal Agility of 1 and the 3 dice for autofire) against each potential target in the area.
 Spray-n-Pray ignores threshold modifiers from target speed or poor visibility, but is otherwise a normal ranged attack.
 Spray-n-Pray is not compatible with Aiming, and thus it will likely not hit anyone behind heavy cover.
 Spray-n-Pray is a complex action, and the threshold to strike a target is 1 if range is Short or less and 3 if it is Way Out.
-While it is nominally possible for a bullet to impact a target more than 100m away, the chances of this happening are so remote as to be discounted.
+While it is nominally possible for a bullet to impact a target more than 100 m away, the chances of this happening are so remote as to be discounted.
 Without Edge, it just won't happen.
 Targets farther than Way Out are Threshold 5 to hit with Spray-n-Pray.

 #### Grab